HOME : LMS : GWR : LNER : MISC : ABOUT US : SEARCH

 Kineton Station: smjk26

-View towards Fenny Compton showing the extended platforms
+View looking towards Fenny Compton showing the extended platforms and the signal box on the left

 back